-Ask any Romanian what is their definition of a traditional dish and they will all tell you sarmale (Romanian cabbage rolls) served with mamaliga (Romanian polenta).
+Ask any Romanian what is their definition of their traditional dish and they will all tell you sarmale (Romanian cabbage rolls) served with mamaliga (Romanian polenta).
 I don't think I've ever been in a Romanian household where this coveted dish was not celebrated one way or another.

 Food plays such an important role in every Romanian family.
-Whether is the Sunday lunch where we all chip in to create a lavishing feast, usually eaten over a bunch of stories and memories, or for the holidays where sarmale and mamaliga are 100% on the menu.
+Whether is the Sunday lunch where we all chip in to create a lavishing feast, usually eaten over a bunch of stories and memories, or for the holidays where Romanian sarmale and mamaliga are 100% on the menu.

-However, as I expressed in my last post, I feel ready and excited to get back in touch with my Romanian heritage and am thrilled to discover the joy of cooking traditional dishes.
+I feel ready and excited to get back in touch with my Romanian heritage and am thrilled to discover the joy of cooking traditional dishes.
 I started by making mamaliga (Romanian polenta) which turned out really, really good.
+But mamaliga is a side dish, usually served right next to sarmale (Romanian cabbage rolls).
+I always found them intimidating.
+I'd see my mum and gran spend so much time making them.
+But now I mastered this Romanian sarmale recipe and I'm ready to share it with you.

 Of course, this is entirely optional and you can add just boiling water if you prefer.
 Just one important note!
 Do not attempt this with any other tea.
 Milky oolong is incredibly delicate.
 Green or black teas will be too strong and will spoil the dish.
 So better stick with boiling water if you don't have milky oolong in the cupboard.